IW276/IW276WS20-P6/README.md

 ./docker_build.sh
 ```

-This step can take up between 1h to 1h 30min.
+This step can take between 1h to 1h 30min.

 2. Execute the Image